Small business ideas that actually work in 2026

 Steve Jobs

 Startup costs range from $10,000 to $500,000 or more depending on the franchise.
 Franchises exist in nearly every industry, from restaurants to consulting to cleaning services.
-Learn more about becoming a franchisee to see if it's the right path for you.
+Learn more about becoming a franchisee to see if it is the right path for you.

 What makes a good business idea?

 A good business idea solves a real problem for a specific group of people and can generate consistent revenue.
-Not every idea that sounds exciting will translate into a profitable business, so it's worth evaluating yours against a few key criteria.
+Not every exciting idea becomes a profitable business.
+Evaluate yours against a few key criteria before investing.

 Strong business ideas share these characteristics: